 Every team needs an athlete who will take leadership in tough situations.
 This type of athlete is consistent, and the other players already know what to expect from him.
 When the going gets tough, others turn to him.
 As a follower of Christ, this should be the type of person we strive to be.
 So consistent in our walk with God that others know what to expect from us.
 Others have already been watching us, and our actions have created expectations, good or bad.
 Give an example of someone who has turned to you for help after seeing how you live?

 2 Timothy 2:22-3:17

 October 25 EFFORT

 One of the keys to being a great athlete is effort.
 The interesting thing is that many times it is not even a conscious decision.
 It should be noted when it is a conscious decision, that effort usually goes up dramatically.
 This is a picture of Christianity.
-Many are giving an effort without even giving it a conscious thought.
+Many are making an effort without even giving it a conscious thought.
 Many times, we talk about how important it is to serve God without thinking about our effort.
-Have you decided to give your complete effort to following God?
+What is keeping you from giving your complete effort to following God?

 2 Timothy 4:1-22

 October 26 EXCELLENCE

 Keep your behavior excellent among the Gentiles, so that in the thing in which they slander you as evildoers, they may because of your good deeds, as they observe them, glorify God in the day of visitation.

 Every athlete strives for excellence.
 They want to follow the game plan and do all they are asked to do.
 They build a reputation for excellence or inconsistency.
 One of the keys is paying attention and knowing what is expected of you.
 What a perfect parallel for the Christian life.
 We should all strive for excellence.
 To help make this happen, we should be reading the Word and listening to the Holy Spirit.
 What are you doing to develop a life of consistency in following Christ?